leapaman/CPDSA/README.md

 -->Dynamic programming
 -->Bit manupulation
 -->Trie
-Questions from other topic are also going to be added.
+Questions from other topic are also going to be added, Like Binary tree, Tries, ENcoding and more.